10 Common Soap Making Mistakes (You Don't Want to Break These Rules for Soap Making)

 You know what?
 Try not to stress out too much in your soap making endeavors.
 I know when I first started making soap, I decked myself out like the guys on Breaking Bad!
+I practically wore a HAZMAT suit.
 LOL

 And I double checked (which doesn't hurt) every single measurement I made, and was SUPER careful about everything (which also isn't a bad thing).
 But----I was a stress case.

 I'll be honest.
-Soap making wasn't fun for me at first.
+Making my first few batches of handmade soap wasn't fun for me.
+And it was my own fault.
 I was just too worried about EVERY.
 THING.
 And looking back, I realize I shouldn't have been.
 Experience teaches us to lose our fear, right?